oscarmunoz1/trazo-app/README.md

-# traceit
+# trazo

-Traceit is a COT (Customer-Oriented Traceability) system focused on the fruit and vegetable trade.
+Trazo is a COT (Customer-Oriented Traceability) system focused on the fruit and vegetable trade.
 Through a friendly interface, the producer declares and certifies the relevant events of his harvest, so that the final consumer can then read and evaluate them in the market.

 This system aims to contribute to responsible eating, the diversification of activities of small producers, the consumer-producer approach and the creation of added value.